onethawt/idapyscripts/README.md

 # idapyscripts
 ### Collection of my IDAPython scripts
-dataxrefcounter.py - iterates all the data xrefs within a segment and counts the references.
+dataxrefcounter.py - iterates all the data xrefs within a segment, counts the references, and lists within a IDA table.
+Can export to csv.
 Useful for finding global vars.